Omurtekinn/csv-to-json/README.md

 # Csv to Json Converter

-Read CSV from stdin, Writer JSON to stdout.
+Read CSV from stdin, Writer JSON to json file.